markacola/coreos-docs/kubernetes/cluster-dump-restore.md

 	Name conflicts are easy to defect, but more subtle issues like services selecting unintended pre-existing pods is another more subtle situation that can arise.
 We will assume **blank target slate** for the remainder of this document.

 As of now, this is not entirely supported upstream.
-This `get --export` flag is supposed to do something like this, but leaves plenty of state that we do not consider to be portable in this case.
-(TODO: link to issue).
+This `get --export` flag is supposed to do something like this, but leaves plenty of state that we do not consider to be portable in this case. [github issue](https://github.com/kubernetes/kubernetes/issues/21582).

-We'll explain step-by-step how the CoreOS infrastructure team migrates deployments between Kubernets clusters today.
+We'll explain step-by-step how the CoreOS infrastructure team migrates deployments between Kubernetes clusters today.

 ### Dump from the source cluster